yyuyitian/LatteExpense/README.md

 Remember that asset prediction models should be used as a guide and should be complemented with a comprehensive financial plan, continuous monitoring, and adjustment based on changing circumstances and goals.
 Regular reassessment and flexibility are key in adapting predictions to real-world conditions and individual financial situations.

+竞品调研：
+Personal Capital: Personal Capital is a comprehensive financial planning platform that offers tools for budgeting, investment tracking, retirement planning, and wealth management.
+It provides a holistic view of your financial life and offers personalized recommendations.

+Mint: Mint is a free budgeting and personal finance app that allows you to track your spending, set financial goals, and monitor your investments.
+It offers visualization tools and personalized insights to help you manage your money effectively.

+Quicken: Quicken is a well-known financial management software that helps you track and categorize your expenses, create budgets, and monitor investments.
+It offers features for comprehensive financial planning, including retirement planning, debt reduction, and tax management.

+YNAB (You Need a Budget): YNAB is a popular budgeting app that follows a proactive budgeting methodology.
+It helps you assign every dollar a job, tracks your expenses and goals, and provides real-time insights to help you make informed financial decisions.

+Wealthfront: Although primarily known as a robo-advisor for investment management, Wealthfront also offers comprehensive financial planning tools.
+It provides automated financial planning services that consider your goals, risk tolerance, and financial situation to offer personalized recommendations.

+Fidelity Full View: Fidelity Full View is a financial planning tool that aggregates your financial information from various accounts, including bank accounts, credit cards, investments, and retirement accounts.
+It offers budgeting features, investment tracking, and goal planning capabilities.

+SoFi Relay: SoFi Relay is a financial planning and tracking app that integrates with your existing accounts to give you a clear overview of your financial picture.
+It offers features like budgeting, goal tracking, expense categorization, and investment monitoring.

 ![coffee-g1d1c1e38e_640](https://github.com/yyuyitian/LatteExpense/assets/95139110/4ca2709f-c5ac-4e56-abac-7a105f1a2853)